universitytheater/utheater.github.io/_shows/2023/winter/macbeth-in-space.md

   - name: Anna German
     role: Costume Designer
   - name: Belle Nahoom
-    role: Hair & Makeup
+    role: Hair & Makeup Designer
     bio: "is a second-year Art History and Data Science major.
 Her previous theatre credits with UT include *The Heirs* (ASM), *Marian* (ASM), *The Intruder* Workshop (Costume Designer), *Scientific Method* (Costume Designer), the *Queen of Spades* Workshop (SM & PM), and the B.A.
-Thesis, *Yivdak* (Jared).
+Thesis, *Yivdak* (Jared), in addition to the upcoming *The Laramie Project* (SM Collective™).
 She is also involved with the Commedia Dell’Arte improv troupe on campus."
   - name: Emily Curran
     role: Lighting Designer
     bio: "is a first-year and this is her second Dean’s Men show.
 Last quarter she worked on *Romeo & Juliet* (Assistant Lighting Designer) and she is looking forward to continuing sitting behind the tech table and hitting buttons."
   - name: Kelly Mao
     role: Sound Designer
     bio: "is a second-year Computer Science and Mathematics major whose previous UT/Dean's Men credits include *Romeo & Juliet* (Asst.
 Sound Designer), *King Lear* (Co-Stage Manager), and *Love's Labour's Lost* (Asst.
 Stage Manager).
-She's spent this quarter hanging out with other members of the Stage Management Collective™ (which is currently stage managing *The Laramie Project*, going up next week in Theater East!) and thinking longingly of their upcoming spring break trip (join the listhost smring-smreak-smrip@lists.uchicago.edu!)."
+She's largely spent this quarter hanging out with other members of the SM Collective™ (which is currently stage managing *The Laramie Project*, going up next week in Theater East!) and thinking longingly of their upcoming spring break trip (join the listhost SMring-SMreak-SMrip@lists.uchicago.edu!)."
   - name: Spencer Ng
     role: Projections Designer
     bio: "is a fourth-year studying Theater & Performance Studies and Computer Science.
 He serves as the UT Committee Chair, and his credits include *The Intruder* (Projections Designer), *King Lear* (Production Manager), *Love's Labour's Lost* (Stage Manager), and *My H8 Letter to the Gr8 American Theatre* (Stage Manager).
 He's grateful to be working with the Dean's Men for one last time, and he hopes you enjoy the beautiful landscapes of Inverness drawn by Yifan and the many space windows!"